Are you ready to start a business in California? We’ve got some great news for you: there’s never been a better time to be your own boss!

 - If you want to use a name other than your personal name, you can file a Fictitious Business Name Statement.
 This form is filed in the county clerk’s office of the county where your business is located.
 County websites will provide additional information.

-Want to use all or part of your business name as your website’s domain name?
+Pro-tip #3: Want to use all or part of your business name as your website’s domain name?
 Smart move.
 But first, check that it’s available!
+Searching through a domain registration website, like Register or Network Solutions is a great way to start.

 Need some help with choosing the best name for your LLC?
 Check out our Freelancer’s Guide to Naming an LLC in California.